 - Municipalities retain the quintessential function of analyzing the compatibility between uses in a land use context.

-- Variances remain an extraordinary remedy–consistent with the constitutional rights of neighboring and affected properties, not just the alleged rights of the applicant.
+- Variances remain an extraordinary remedy–consistent with the constitutional rights of neighboring and affected properties, not just the alleged rights of the applicant or site-owner.

 - When assessing variances, the assessing body must consider all uses, not just the applicant’s “preferred” or targeted use—consistent with the constitutional rights of neighboring and affected properties, the basis for zoning.

-- Hardship is not adequate to support variances; the applicant must demonstrate a higher “unnecessary hardship.”
+- Hardship alone is not adequate to support variances; the applicant must demonstrate a higher “unnecessary hardship.”

 - The Telecommunications Act does not summarily trump local land use and zoning.